danbev/learning-quantum-computing/README.md

                  ⌊x₁y₁⌋
 ```
 Working backwards, notice that we "should" be able to factor the product state
-into tensor product multiplications but this is not possible, there is no
+into tensor product multiplications but this is not always possible, there is no
 solution for these values:
 ```
                          a * c should be 1/√2, but c is 0 in this case